rancher/steve/README.md

 schemaFactory.AddTemplate(template)
 ```

-As another example, if you wanted to add custom field to all objects in a
+As another example, if you wanted to add a custom field to all objects in a
 collection response, you can add a schema template with a collection formatter
 to omit the ID or the group and kind: